What medications are available?

 - Ebixa® (brand name) or Memantine (generic name)

-For the purpose of your treatment, it doesn't matter whether the medication is brand name or generic – their effects are the same.
+It doesn't matter whether the medication is brand name or generic – their effects are the same.

 Depending on how severe your symptoms are and how quickly the disease progresses, different medications may be appropriate.